 The Department for Transport (DfT) announced a package of measures to crack down on the estimatedtwo million motorists on our roads driving without insurance.
 The measures followed the recommendations of Professor David Greenaways review of motor insurance in the UK.

 The DfT is in continuing discussions with the police and the insurance industry to work out the most effective way to crack down on uninsured driving.
 Provisions in the Serious Organised Crime and Police Act 2005 enable the police to use their access to the Motor Insurance Database in conjunction with their Automatic Number Plate Reading equipment.
 As a result the police are now seizing around 1,500 uninsured vehicles per week.

-The continuous insurance enforcement scheme provides a new fixed penalty for people who ignore official reminders that their insurance has expired.
-This applies to vehicles that are not declared as being off the road through SORN (Statutory Off Road Notification) and not insured.
-Continuing offenders risk having their vehicle seized and destroyed.
+The continuous insurance enforcement scheme will provide a new fixed penalty for people who ignore official reminders that their insurance has expired.
+This will apply to vehicles that are not declared as being off the road through SORN (Statutory Off Road Notification) and not insured.
+Continuing offenders will risk having their vehicle seized and destroyed.

 The police have the power to seize, and in some cases, destroy the vehicle that’s being driven uninsured.
 Any vehicle seized under these powers will only be released on payment of the fixed penalty and must show a valid insurance certificate.
 The vehicle will only be released to the registered keeper of the vehicle or, if there’s no registered keeper, to the person appearing to be the owner.
 The police can dispose of vehicles not claimed within a set time.

 The Road Safety Act 2006 makes provision for harsher sentences for those who kill or are involved in accidents while driving uninsured.

 If you cannot find what you are looking for on Findlaw.co.uk please let us know by contacting us at: email@example.com.